Lift Trucks - Frequently asked questions

 There are particular definitions of people by age in health and safety law:

-The Management Regulations 1999 require you to assess the health and safety risks to all your employees and to identify what you need to do to comply with your legal duties to prevent or control those risks and ensure your employees' health and safety.
+The Management of Health and Safety at Work Regulations 1999 require you to assess the health and safety risks to all your employees and to identify what you need to do to comply with your legal duties to prevent or control those risks and ensure your employees' health and safety.
 Under the Regulations you have particular responsibilities towards young people:

 At present HSE is not prescriptive on medicals for fitness to drive lift trucks and there is no legislation relating directly to this topic.